-Lecturer-An earned master's degree or eighteen (18) graduate hours in a relevant teaching field awarded by an accredited institution.
+Lecturer-An earned doctorate or master's degree or eighteen (18) graduate hours in a relevant teaching field awarded by an accredited institution.
 Credentials that indicate the potential for effective classroom teaching, contributions to the university and profession, and in appropriate instances, successful performance of non-teaching or administrative duties.
 The first appointment as a lecturer shall typically be for one year, although the appointment may be for two years.
 Reappointments, if made, are for one year or two years.
+Qualified lecturers may apply for assistant professor ranking if any position is available.

-Assistant Professor - Appointments at the rank of assistant professor are for five years.
+Assistant Professor-Appointments at the rank of assistant professor are for five years.
 The maximum term of service at the rank of assistant professor preferably may not exceed seven years, not including time on non-academic leave.
 To be appointed at the rank of assistant professor, a faculty member shall meet the following requirements: